keengames/coding_standards/cpp_coding_standards.md

 * always start with a verb
 * `get...` only for simple getter with few logic (otherwise use `find/calculate/...`)

-### Function Parameter

-* output parameter always as pointer (no nonconst references allowed)
-* output parameters first
-* call by value for all parameter with `sizeof() <= 16u` (use reference for const structs with cctor)
-* only one bool parameter allowed, use flags or parameter struct instead
-* use `Bitmask` for flags
-* assert all pointer parameter if required
-* if you want to have your call by value parameter `const`, declare it `const` only in the function implementation

-### Function Return Values

-* use `bool` only for simple results, `Result< void >` otherwise
-* use `Result< T >` for small types
-* no nonconst references allowed

-### Classes

-* try to avoid, use private structs instead
-* use explicit constructors
-* use virtual destructors when using it polymorph
-* align function names and member variable names

 ### .hpp/.inl

 * use file name defines instead of `pragma once` in __.hpp/.inl__: